Master of Management

+As the program is designed for students interested in entering leadership roles, the degree attracts applicants from diverse academic disciplines.

 A global survey of business schools offering MIM programs shows a robust growth in applications in times of global recession triggered by COVID-19.
 This growth in applications shows the demand for pre-experience programs among domestic and international candidates preparing for management careers.